Give us a missed call on

 1. Incorrect documentation

-We cannot emphasise on the importance of proper documentation for tendering.
+One cannot over emphasise on the importance of proper documentation for tendering.
 Of all the reasons why tenders are rejected, improper documentation is the most common reason.
-Tender applications and bid proposals have to be written and submitted in the prescribed format, within the due dates, along with the tender feeds and Earnest Money Deposit (if requested).
-Failing to abide by the rules and regulation for tender documentation will automatically lead to tender rejection.
+All government tender notices come with details on technical and financial documents required to be submitted.
+These can be on the bidding company’s work experience, expertise, financial statements, etc. Moreover, bid proposals have to be written in specific formats and submitted with documents in the right file size, format, and naming.
+Failing to to do so will automatically lead to tender rejection.

 In general, the list of tender documents required for bid proposals include: